-3. Principles of Literature
+3. Introduction to Literature

-Literature: its place in philological encyclopedia and aesthetics, its nature, its various forms, and kindred topics.
+Discussion of such fundamental problems as the character of literature, its relation to other subjects, its forms, and kindred topics.
 Desirable for all who wish to specialize in literature.

 4. Advanced Composition

 Open only to those who receive special permission.
 Analysis of masterpieces; criticism of students' themes.
 The aim is to develop originality.